I just came up with the story for my next entheotainment.

 “Is that so?”
 Mary asks, and reaching out, snaps one of the huge horns off the Enemy’s head.
 She affixes it between Jesus’ legs.
 Looking pleased, She says, “There, better than new.”

 She places Jesus’s complete, but still dead body on the Throne of Hell.
 She kneels before Him.
-Then, filling Her lungs with the essence of Death, She takes His horn into Her mouth and blows with all Her might to fill the body of Her consort, the Dancing God, with Her own Spirit.
+Then, filling Her lungs with the essence of Death, She takes His horn into Her mouth and blows with all Her might.
+She fills the body of Her consort, the Dancing God, with Her own Spirit.

-His eyes open.
-He blinks and smiles at Her.
+His eyes blink open.
+He smiles at Her.
 He says, “What took you so long?”

 By way of reply, She starts to sing one of Their favorite songs.
 Jesus stands up off the throne and begins to dance.
 His footsteps shake the bedrock beneath them and the abyssal void above them.
 The Enemy begins to laugh, and the demons about them begin to roar, and then all the souls in Hell join in too.
 The Enemy sloughs off his skin to reveal His true Self--he is Lucifer, the eldest of the Divine Couples’ children.
 It's all been a game they've been playing.
 The demons shake off their costumes, spread their angel wings, and raise their voices to join the rest of the Thrones in thunderous praise.